daroshchanka/playwright-python-starter/README.md

 #### Reporting

-Allure report used.
+Allure report used (allure-pytest plugin).
 Customization added to attach text logs + screenshot per each test.

 - `allure generate output/allure-results --clean --output output/allure-report` - will
   generate static report to `output/allure-report` (for CI)
-- `allure serve output/allure-results` - will generate report to temp directory and will open it in browser (local).
+- `allure serve output/allure-results` - will generate report to temp directory and will open it in browser (for local usage)

 ![](.assets/web-report-example.png)
 ![](.assets/api-report-example.png)